Healing Childhood Trauma: How Energy Psychology Can Help Those with ACEs

 • There's something wrong with me.

-Words in action
+Words in Action

-"I was such a mess, I drove away the one person I loved most; now he is
+"I was such a mess, I drove away the one person I loved most; now he is repulsed by me."

-Words in practice
+Words in Practice

 Blame vs Responsibility